perrette/papers/README.md

     - this is currently possible with the standard crossref API (and nice python package [crossrefapi](https://github.com/fabiobatalha/crossrefapi)), but the result is `json`    - not sure how to convert the json result `into` a `bibtex` file in the general case
     - for recent papers with DOI, a second request can be made, as workaround, but this feature is mostly inteded for old papers without DOI.

-And some new, original features:
-- integration with git (such as `pass` does)

 All this in a set of planned commands: